argoproj-labs/hera/docs/examples/workflows/callable_script.md

     from pydantic import BaseModel

     from hera.shared import global_config
-    from hera.workflows import Steps, Workflow, script
+    from hera.workflows import Script, Steps, Workflow, script

-    # Note, callable mode is only possible if the source code is available
+    # Note, setting constructor to runner is only possible if the source code is available
     # along with dependencies include hera in the image.
     # Callable is a robust mode that allows you to run any python function
     # and is compatible with pydantic.
 It automatically parses the input
     # and serializes the output.
     global_config.image = "my-image-with-python-source-code-and-dependencies"
+    global_config.set_class_defaults(Script, constructor="runner")

     # An optional pydantic input type
     # hera can automatically de-serialize argo